TheYoBots/YoBot_Bronze/README.md

 ---
 **Current State of Engine**

-Currently only generating random moves using [python-chess 1.5.0](https://pypi.org/project/chess/).
+Currently only generating random moves using [python-chess 1.5.0](https://pypi.org/project/chess/) and detects a mate in one.

 ---